Bones Reveal The Brontosaurus Had An Older, Massive Cousin In South Africa

 McPhee says he sees L. mafube as "the animal that wanted to have it all, that wanted to have everything."

 To figure out whether the animal walked on two or four legs, the team compiled a database with the measurements and proportions of living animals, and used it to infer how L. mafube likely walked.
-"Generally if something had limb proportions of this particular type, it correctly predicted what kind of locomotor it would be," McPhee says.
+"Generally, if something had limb proportions of this particular type, it correctly predicted what kind of locomotor it would be," McPhee says.

-He says that "the idea that it would be predominately bipedal seems unlikely just because of its sheer size."
+He says, "The idea that it would be predominately bipedal seems unlikely just because of its sheer size."

 The researchers published their findings Thursday in the journal Current Biology.